yieldprotocol/docs-v2/README.md

 We are offering bounties for bugs disclosed to us at [immunefi.com](https://immunefi.com/bounty/yieldprotocol).
 The bounty reward is up to $250,000, depending on severity.
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

+Known bugs are listed in [this public repo](https://github.com/yieldprotocol/bugs/issues).

 ### Contributing

 If you have a contribution to make, please reach us out on Discord and we will consider it for a future release or product.